rundeck/docs/docs/api/index.md

 ### Exporting Jobs

-Export the job definitions for in XML or YAML formats.
+Export the job definitions for in XML, YAML, or JSON formats.

 **Request:**